xiao-netlytical/CodegenEnv/README.md

 3. Convert LLM-generated code into LLM callback registration prompts.
 4. Package autonomous task code into final software.
 5. Package autonomous unit test code into testing software.

-This repository also includes three application projects:

-1. Multitasking Workflow for Cloud Asset Discovery:

-   This project demonstrates breaking down asset and relationship discovery into multi-staged tasks.
-Through effective prompt engineering, tasks can learn the output data structures from LLM-generated code.

-2. Integration of LLM-Performed Tasks with AI-Generated Code for Dataset Cleansing and Preparation:
-   We utilize LLM-generated code to extract insights from CSV files.
-Additionally, we prompt the LLM to analyze and group table headers without exposing the entire dataset, and then generate code to analyze the dataset based on this grouping.

-3. RAG Project with LLM for HW Specification Chatbot:
-   We showcase using LLM to evaluate RAG contexts based on the LLM responses generated from the provided contexts.

 For inquiries, consulting, or collaboration opportunities, please contact: xiao.netlytical@gmail.com.